FusionAuth/fusionauth-example-asp-netcore5/README.md

 ## Mac install

+If you are using a mac, use this command `brew cask install dotnet-sdk` to setup the development environment.

 * Open up a terminal (these instructions assume a `cmd` window)
 * `cd SampleApp`
 * Update `appsettings.json` with the FusionAuth application `ClientId` and the `Authority` as necessary.
 * `export SampleApp__ClientSecret="..."`
 * `dotnet publish -r osx.10.14-x64`
 * `bin/Debug/netcoreapp5.0/osx.10.14-x64/publish/SampleApp`

+Visit the local webserver at `http://localhost:5000/` and sign in.

 ## Misc